Chill-Programer/Industrial-Machine-State-Monitoring-System-/README.md

 The scope of the Industrial Machine State Monitoring System (IMSMS) project is to retrofit existing machines and provide a way for data analysis.

 Using:-
-Embedded C/C++
+Embedded C/C++,
-Arduino IDE
+Arduino IDE,
-Picsimlab
+Picsimlab,
-Sensors
+Sensors,
-NodeMCU
+NodeMCU,
-Red-Node
+Red-Node,
-Thingspeak
+Thingspeak.